YOUR QUESTIONS, ANSWERED

 I do not.
 Without a medical degree, I cannot prescribe medication.
 I do have training in medication’s impacts on sexual functioning, and can help you understand this, and how to speak to your doctor about concerns you might have.
 Should you need a referral to a prescriber, I am happy to provide it!

-Making sexual medicine accessible is a value of mine.
 Your mental and sexual health are integral to your holistic health care, and in most cases, insurance will cover this crucial care.
-As of the end of 2025, I am in-network with Anthem BCBS and Caresource Marketplace.
-At present, I am not in-network with any Medicaid or Medicare plans at this time.
-If I am not in-network with your insurance company, I can provide you a receipt for you to claim out-of-network benefits.
+I am in-network with Anthem BCBS (commercial only) and Caresource Marketplace.
+If I am not in-network with your insurance company, I can provide you a receipt for you to claim out-of-network benefits, should those be available to you.
+If you are seeking relationship therapy, please read the next FAQ.

 At this time, I am offering both in-person and telehealth sessions.
 If using insurance, ensure your plan covers telehealth visits.